Is social selling really selling?

 So have you adapted your sales process to align with the new buying behaviours?
 Can you afford not to invest in your sales team to be proactive where your prospects are active today?
 Will your competition beat you to the social media finish line?

 Times have changed as should the way we sell.
-We need to facilitate the buying process, stay on top of trends and become an open “influencer” instead of a “convincer”, and use the new tools to our advantage to in turn benefit our Customers and Prospects.
-Social selling is not selling but is an essential part of the Sales people tool box to be handled with the right skills.
+We need to facilitate the buying process, stay on top of trends and become an open “influencer” instead of a “convincer” and use the new tools to our advantage to, in turn, benefit our Customers and Prospects.
+Social selling is not selling, but it is an essential part of the Sales people toolbox to be handled with the right skills.